en9inerd/en9inerd.github.io/_posts/2017-01-12-first-post.md

 title: "My first post"
 date: 2017-01-12 23:58 -05:00
 category: plans
-tags: [coursera, laerning]
+tags: [coursera, learning]
 ---

 Hello everyone!

-I don't have a job and a lot of experience related to my strength skills (like  C/C++, Python, Algorithms in VLSI Physical design), I need to gain more experience.
+I don't have a job and a lot of my experience was related to my strength skills (like  C/C++, Python, Algorithms in VLSI Physical design), I need to gain more experience.
 And I used other programming languages only during university.
-Also, I have language barrier (reason of many failures) :-(
+Also, I have language barrier (reason of many failures) :disappointed:
 Thus, I have problems with employment in USA.
 Therefore, I decided: